patrickweng7/vip/Notebook-Rayan-Dabbagh.md

 In this exercise, it is a must to Shuffle indexes because it represents the position of the queens on the chessboard.
 At the same time, we cannot mutate or duplicate indexes as this might cause a result to be out of bounds.
 At the end, I defined the loop and ran it for the 100 generations, one can see that we change from a max of 16.0 in generation 0 to 9.0 in generation 99.
 Min, average, and max significantly decreased when measuring the fitness throughout the generations.

-## Topic 2: Genetic Programming

-**Tree Representation is very used:**

-    * We can represent a program as a tree structure.
-    * Nodes are called primitives and represent functions
-    * Leaves are called terminals and represent parameters.

-**How is the Tree Stored?**

-    * The tree is converted to a lisp preordered parse tree
-    * Operator followed by inputs.

-**More examples:**

-**What’s the function?**

-    * F(x) = 2 – (0+1) (Note: It’s a constant)

-**Crossover in GP:**

-    * Crossover in tree-based GP is simply exchanging subtrees
-    * Start by randomly picking a point in each tree
-    * The subtrees are exchanged to produce children

-**Mutation in GP:**

-    * Mutations can involve: Inserting a node or subtree, deleting a node or subtree, changing a node.

-**Example: Symbolic Regression**

-    * Using simple primitives, use genetic programming to evolve a solution to y = sin(x)
-    * Primitives include: +, *, -, /
-    * Terminals include integers and x
-    * How did Calculus 1 solve this?  Taylor Series for sin(x)!

-**Evaluating a tree:**

-    * We can feed a number of input points into the function to get outputs
-    * Run f(x)
-    * We can measure error between outputs and truth

-**What Primitives could I use to make this evolution easier?**

-    * Power()
-    * Factorial()
-    * Sin()
-    * Cos()
-    * Tan()

-**This is the idea behind EMADE.**

-### Lab 2:

-### Objective of lecture 3:

-* Recognize the power of multiple objective optimization in supplying a population of solutions not just a single objective.

-_Go ahead and rate your skills in ML and Python (used for group forming)_

-**Questions of the day:** What are you looking for in a data/mate?
-What is an algorithm looking for in a mate?

-**Gene pool:** Gene pool is the set of genomes to be evaluated during the current generation.

-**Evaluation of a Genome:**

-* True Positive

-* False Positive

-Important: **Phenotype represents the expression of our gene, or the expression of our genome.**

-_Data samples are comprised of Positive Samples and Negative Samples.
-Through the classifier, a “Confusion Matrix” is generated._

-_We can apply both Maximization and Minimization Measures._

-_We need to know how to calculate all the factors that can be deduced from a Confusion Matrix (see more details in slides )._

-**Pareto Optimality:** An individual is Pareto optimal if there is no other individual in the population that outperforms the individual on all objectives.

-The set of all Pareto individuals is known as the Pareto frontier.

-These individuals represent unique contribution.

-We want to drive selection by favoring Pareto individuals.

-**Nondominated Sorting Genetic Algorithm II (NSGA II)**

-* Population is separated into nondomination ranks.
-* Individuals are selected using a binary tournament
-* Lower Pareto ranks beat higher Pareto ranks
-For example, an individual on the blue front will beat out an individual on the green front.
-* Ties on the same font are broken by crowding distance
-* Summation of normalized Euclidian distances to all points within the front
-* Higher crowding distance wins.

-**Strength Pareto Evolutionary Algorithm 2 (SPEA2)**

-* Each individual is given a strength S
-* Each individual receives a rank R
-* A distance to the kth nearest neighbor is calculated

-**Notebook self evaluation:**

-The scores are the following:

-* Notebook Maintenance: 25/25
-* Meeting notes: 15/15
-* Personal Work & accomplishments: 35/35
-* Useful resource: 24/25

-**The overall grade is a 99/100**